 South East Concept Plan

-The South East Concept Plan (SECP) will identify land uses, servicing, financing and phasing strategies that will enable the compatible, efficient and cost-effective development in a key area of the current Corman Park-Saskatoon Planning District and the future Saskatoon North Partnership for Growth (P4G) Planning District.
+The South East Concept Plan (SECP) will identify land uses, servicing, financing and phasing strategies to enable development in a key area of the the P4G Planning District.

 Analysis, Land Use & Servicing